 Here are the rules for assigning between base and derived class variables.

 This post introduces the concept of the legal values for a class variable, for both a base and extended object.
-Stay tuned next week when I lose my car in the parking lot, and one more rule.
+Stay tuned next time when I lose my car in the parking lot, and one more rule.

 Try this code with your favorite simulator.
 Lean forward, make mistakes, get messy!